dingherself/phil-324/handouts/08-mackinnon.md

     -   At bottom, all three tests ask whether biological differences can justify differential treatment, that is, whether there is some *fitting* relationship between the two.
-If there are, the differential treatment is not arbitrary and so there is no sex discrimination.
-If there are not, then there is a failure of *neutrality*, and neutrality is all that gender equality requires.
+If there is, the differential treatment is not arbitrary and so there is no sex discrimination.
+If there is not, then there is a failure of *neutrality*, and neutrality is all that gender equality requires.